 This recipe is very flexible.
 You can use up leftovers in it or use the vegetables you happen to have in the house.
-The protein can be tofu, egg, or fish (already cooked, not breaded or strongly seasoned).
-You can add any Japanese-style garnishes you happen to have, such as seaweed sprinkles or pickled radish or mung bean sprouts.
+The protein can be tofu, egg, mushrooms, or fish (already cooked, not breaded or strongly seasoned).
+You can add any Japanese-style garnishes you happen to have, such as seaweed sprinkles or pickled radish or mung bean sprouts or green onions.

 For each main-dish serving, you will need:

 - 2 cups water

 - 2 cups broth: Either mix bonito broth mix into water (start with 1 Tbsp.) until it tastes like a nice fishy soup, or make Delicious Dashi Broth.

 - 1 cup raw or frozen vegetables: carrot, turnip, daikon radish, snow peas, bok choy, broccoli, cauliflower, and sweet potato all are tasty in this recipe.
 A mixture of about 3 different vegetables is best.
 (If you want to use any vegetables that are already cooked, add them in the last few minutes of heating the soup so they just get warm, not too mushy.)